LostImbecile/dbl-bot/README.md

 - Standard (unicode) emojis can't be directly used.
 If you want to use them in a message, do :&lt;thumbsup&gt;:.
 - Unicode emojis can't be used in reactions.
 - There are 3 types: match, equal & contain.
-- Contain doesn't trigger if invocation is part of a word or is connected to one.
+- "Contain" doesn't trigger if invocation is part of a word or is connected to one.
+- Regex can be used for "match" and "contain" (you can type it as is to remove it, or anything that it matches).
+- For a random response use "??" to separate options.
 Example:

 b-response create equal >> test >> :&lt;ok_hand&gt;: >> <:emoji:1142482242589950083>

+b-response create contain >> test >> op1 ?? op2 ?? op3

+=> Responds with op1 or op2 or op3

 **7) b-response remove (message)**
 - Removes an automatic response.